 An Expanded Analysis

-I also suspect that most babies can tell intent of other people when they hear voices.
+It is also reasonable to suspect that most babies can tell intent of other people when they hear voices.
 It might explain the tendency of very young children to lie very quietly or crouch behind something when presented with a strange person.
 To the adult, who is listening to only the words of this person, there is nothing to fear.
 However, that person might be thinking of something which the child misinterprets as dangerous or uncomfortable to themselves.
 The tendency to get information from voice content might also explain why children respond this way with some people and not others.
 Intent in its full complexity, however, would have to be learned over time in the child.
 The child’s first instinct is for self-protection until he/she learns how to interpret the signals he/she gets.
 It would, however, be adaptive for all very young children to respond similarly to the same bad intent, even if it might be misinterpreted.

 If there is more than verbal content to the spoken words of a person, one would expect that students would learn more from a course where they came to hear the lecture of the professor than those students who stayed away, and only read the words of the transcript of the lecture.
 Indeed, there have been studies of nursing students in a physiology course in Iraq where they had the choice of attending lecture or not and having access to the unspoken lecture material at another time.
 Those who stayed away from class generally earned about 5 points less on average on tests per absence, than those who attended class [can’t find the article right now, but Hammen & Kelland (1994), in a similar study of second year college students, found a 2 point drop in scores per absence but they only measured attendance and did not say anything about what learning materials other than textbooks were made available to the students].

 There is a science of Bioacoustics, now called Vocal Profiling (probably changed in name to avoid confusion with the science of measurement of sounds in the wild), invented by Sharry Edwards.
-She suggests that our voices carry sounds that reflect the status of internal organs.
+She suggests that the voice carries sounds that reflect the status of internal organs.
 Most specifically it has been applied to vocal therapy, but has been used to detect changes in frequencies that correlate with particular organ dysfunction elsewhere in the body.
 She is now studying Traumatic Brain Injury and using it to predict PTSD in soldiers.
 Vocal Profiling has given rise to computer programming (VoiceBio) to detect organ dysfunction.

 There are numerous examples of training the brain to detect sound.
 However, there is also the likelihood that the brain can learn to interpret sound differently, depending upon the source, and in what medium the sound waves travel.
 A personal example can help explain these statements.